aupac/ember-aupac-db-reverse-engineering/README.md

 ## Requirements

-- A recent version of [JAVA JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) installed on your development system (this is for development purposes only and not required on your hosting server!).
+- A recent version of [JAVA 8 JDK (not JRE)](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) installed on your development system (this is for development purposes only and not required on your hosting server!).
 - ember-cli >= 1.13.9 (yet to be released!) but there is a hack for people using older versions

 ### Using a version of ember-cli < 1.13.9